- 1 Does Carrying a Heavy Backpack Build Muscle? – It Depends…

 If you were carrying a heavy backpack while just doing static squats until failure, you would almost certainly build muscle, but not very efficiently (or enjoyably for that matter).

-Does Carrying a Heavy Backpack Build Muscle or does it Tone Muscle?
+Does Carrying a Heavy Backpack Build or Tone Muscle?

 Here is an area where carrying a heavy backpack is a good idea, muscle toning.
 If you go hiking on rough terrain carrying a heavy backpack, you may or may not build muscle, depending on what your current level of fitness is.
 But, almost everyone who goes hiking carrying a heavy backpack will tone the muscles of their lower body to some extent.